-Quinoa and corn salad is an abundant meal in a bowl infused with the flavor of your favorite salsa.
-It’s a great main-dish salad, paired with simple soups or quesadillas, and is an excellent dish to share at potlucks all year round.
+Quinoa and corn salad is an abundant meal in a bowl, infused with the flavor of your favorite salsa.
+A great main-dish salad, it’s perfect for pairing with simple soups or vegan quesadillas.
+It’s also an excellent dish to share at potlucks all year round.

-Baked sweet potatoes and or simply prepared broccoli, hardy greens, or green beans are good companions for everyday meals.
+Complete the meal: Baked sweet potatoes and/or simply prepared broccoli, hardy greens, or green beans are good companions for everyday meals.